 Jüterbog, a historic town in the Teltow-Fläming district of Brandenburg – Chuv yüte "to be exhausted", păk "to sleep, die"

 Kandel, a town in the district of Germersheim, in Rhineland-Palatinate and a mountain of the Black Forest – Chuv kăn "potash", tĕl "place, country".
 Potash was recieved from wood in the Black Forest long since.
 There is the village of Kantelina in Vinnytsia Region of Ukraine.

-Kirkel, a municipality in the Saarpfalz district, in Saarland – Tschuv khyr "pine-tree", kĕl "ach".
+Kirkel, a municipality in the Saarpfalz district, in Saarland – Chuv khyr "pine-tree", kĕl "ashes".

-Kyritz, a town in the Ostprignitz-Ruppin district, in Brandenburg – Chuv kĕr "Herbst", eç "Arbeit".
-There is in the center of the city Coat of arms a golden sheaf symbolizing the finish of field work (see. right).
+Kyritz, a town in the Ostprignitz-Ruppin district, in Brandenburg – Chuv kĕr "autumn", eç "work".
+There is in the center of the city Coat of arms a golden sheaf symbolizes the finish of fieldwork (see. right).